rcallaby/cryptographic-algorithms/CONTRIBUTING.md

 ## Pull Requests

-We love pull requests!
 If you're submitting a pull request, please keep the following in mind:

 - Make sure your code adheres to our Code of Conduct and coding standards
 - Test your changes before submitting